Cache-Oblivious Representation of B-Tree Structures: Overview

-The height of the tree, denoted by $H = h(\T)$, is fixed and can be changed only by a complete rebuild.

-The data stored in vertices can be only of constant size; they include space for all $b$ potential children, keys and other data.
-We cannot store pointers to parents in vertices, as this would worsen the I/O complexity of updates.
-The tree has to be searchable, which means that we can navigate from the root to a given vertex using only the data stored in the vertices on~the~path and $\cO(1)$ extra memory.
+We denote by $N = |\T|$ the number of vertices of $\T$.
+The height of the tree, denoted by $H = h(\T)$, is fixed and can be changed only by a~complete rebuild.
+The data stored in vertices can be only of constant size and the tree has to be \textit{searchable}, which means that we can navigate from the root to a given vertex using only the data stored in the~vertices on~the~path and $\cO(1)$ of other data.